canjs/canjs/docs/can-guides/experiment/atm/atm.md

   the request body has a `number` and `pin` and a 400 if not.
 - Use [can-define/map/map] to define the `Card` model, including:
   - a `number` and  `pin` property.
-  - a `state` property initialized to `unverified` that is not part of the card's [can-define.types.serialize]d  data.
+  - a `state` property initialized to `unverified` that is not part of the card’s [can-define.types.serialize]d  data.
-  - a `verify` method that posts the card's data to `/verifyCard` and updates the `state` accordingly.
+  - a `verify` method that posts the card’s data to `/verifyCard` and updates the `state` accordingly.